GalkaJakub/GalkaJakub/README.md

 About Me

-I'm a 22-year-old third-year Computer Science student with a strong interest in creating applications – both desktop and web.
+I'm a 23-year-old Computer Science student with a strong interest in creating applications – both desktop and web.

 I enjoy learning new technologies and applying my knowledge in practical projects.
 I'm independent, highly motivated, and always eager to improve.